 (b) you subscribe to our updates/newsletters;

-(c) you take part in our conferences and events (for example the Global Teacher Prize, either as an applicant or nominee or as a judge), forums (for example the Global Education and Skills Forum) or surveys;
+(c) you take part in our conferences and events (for example the Global Teacher Prize or the Global Student Prize, either as an applicant or nominee or as a judge), forums (for example the Global Education and Skills Forum) or surveys;

 (d) you take part in our training (for example Train for Tomorrow) – including giving or receiving;

-(e) you apply for the Global Teacher Prize;
+(e) you apply for the Global Teacher Prize or the Global Student Prize;

 (f) you contact us with enquiries or other correspondence or becoming involved with us in another way (including via social media such as Facebook or Twitter).